 Let's start with the network application, and let's keep it simple.
-I have a web site and I want my competitors to see one version of it, my customers to see another version, my web developers to see another version and everyone else to see the official current version.
+I have a web site and I want my competitors to see one version of it, but my customers to see another version, my web developers to see another version and then everyone else to see the official current version.
 This is a reasonable deployment example because more and more applications are being deployed as Java or similar applications.
 That is, the application is deployed in one place and the clients pick up the application automatically as part of their web browsing.
 For example, your Best Buy or Future Shop on-line shopping is accessed by thousands of clients all accessing a single deployment of the on-line shopping application at the web site.
-So, how do we go about this.
+So, how do we go about this?

-Classical CM Support For Multiple Versions of a Web Site
+Classical CM Support for Multiple Versions of a Web Site

 The Dynamic Web Site

 The next logical improvement would be to have a dynamic web site which generates or locates pages based on a view specification.
 When you access the web site, the view is specified (for example, based on how you accessed it or where your client IP address is located).
 Based on this view, the Web Server would dish out the appropriate pages.
 Such a strategy requires a bit of technology, but can provide additional benefits as well.